GTOsss/ssr-effector-next-example/README.md

 ## Switch branches to view an additional example

-### !!! now the most relevant branch is effector-react-form-ssr
+### !!!
+Now the most relevant branch is effector-react-form-ssr !!!